SekaiCTF 2024 challenges

 app = Starlette(routes=[Route("/", endpoint=download)])

-The application mainly relies on these three libraries:
+The app mainly relies on these three libraries:

-To make debugging simpler, we adjust the Dockerfile a bit to use a full Debian install and come up with the following:
+To make debugging simpler, I adjust the Dockerfile to use a full Debian install.
+This is the full listing:

 FROM debian:12